barnatemesi/Kalman_filter_C_project/README.md

 [Linear state estimators](https://github.com/barnatemesi/PMSM_FOC_LTID_Linear)

-This project has the following goals:
+This project achieves the following goals:

 - Implement the already designed Kalman-filter in C. The implementation shall be as re-useable as possible.